mgechev/blog.mgechev.com/content/story/_index.md

           I did a research in the area of implementation of immutable data structures and their practical applications in the development of user interface.
 Later based on my results I published a few posts.
 Inspired by the posts, I applied for a talk at <a>ng-vegas</a> and I got accepted!
         </p>
         <p>
-          It was such a honor for me to travel all the way from Sofia to Las Vegas in order to present my findings!
+          It was such an honor for me to travel all the way from Sofia to Las Vegas in order to present my findings!
 I felt quite awkward after the talk, presenting it in front of hundreds of people with a different native language.
         </p>
       </section>
     </section>